 Republished from March 2020, with updates 

 Cybercriminals are Getting Smarter

-The New York Times recently published some staggering 2019 stats for US organizations, reporting a 41% increase of compromised files in just one year, indicating an overwhelming surge of breaches.
-For the month of December alone, the average payment demand was $190,946 with several organizations facing ransom demands in the millions of dollars.
+The New York Times recently published some staggering stats for US organizations, reporting a 41% increase of compromised files in just one year, indicating an overwhelming surge of breaches.
+For a single month alone, the average payment demand was $190,946 with several organizations facing ransom demands in the millions of dollars.
 And these assailants are persistent, remaining virtually undetected as they patiently infiltrate organizations, sometimes with attacks spanning years.